ianknowles/elastic-companies/README.md

 import it into an Elasticsearch cluster.
 The second script query.py demonstrates how to query the cluster for matches against the data.

-This example requires:
+These examples require:
 * Elasticsearch
 * Python 3.6+
 * Python packages
   * elasticsearch
   * elasticsearch-dsl

-## Elasicsearch cluster setup
+## Elasticsearch cluster setup
 Download the MSI from https://www.elastic.co/downloads/elasticsearch

 Install and follow the install steps at the download URL.